-Moto X Developer Edition appears on Motorola's website with 'a look all its own'Alex Wagner - Deputy Managing Editor, News Desk
+Moto X Developer Edition appears on Motorola's website with 'a look all its own'Alex Wagner - Editorial Director of News and Content

 Interested in that Moto X Developer Edition that's apparently nearing release?
 If so, I've got something that ought to whet your appetite until the phone is actually released.